goosetea04/gustisuperstore/README.md

  		- We first create a virtual environment by running the command:

    		`python3 -m venv env`

-     		- To activate the virtual environment, we use:
+     		-To activate the virtual environment, we use:

      		`env\Scripts\activate.bat`